Topic clusters are a staple for any content that you want to rank for your keywords and website.

 Then, surround that topic with other related topic ideas.
 You can draw lines from the main topics and develop supporting subtopics for each topic cluster with your initial starting points.

 Research and compile content that you find insightful and helpful.
-Look at what others in your industry have created can help you determine the gaps as to what is missing, critical gaps or can be improved or enhanced with current research.
+Looking at what others in your industry have created can help you determine the gaps as to what is missing, critical gaps or can be improved or enhanced with current research.
 Websites like Pinterest and even Google Sheets are accessible places to collect and refine your ideas.

 Take time to clear your head, take a break from brainstorming by going on a walk or bike ride.
 Some of the best ideas often come in low-pressure environments, like the famous "shower moment."